Skip to main content

 Glencairn Park to Forthriver Linear Park

-This section of the greenway is now complete.
-It saw new paths, lighting and seating installed in Glencairn and Forthriver Parks, plus a new entrance added at Glencairn Park.
+This section of the greenway includes new paths, lighting and seating installed in Glencairn and Forthriver Parks, plus a new entrance added at Glencairn Park.
 Forthriver Linear Park’s path was also upgraded, and the footbridge at Forthriver Way was refurbished.

 Ballygomartin Road to Springfield Road

-Work is underway on this section, including the creation of a new shared space known as Springvale Lands.
-It will include walking and cycling paths and a raised walkway over the wetlands.
-A new path will also connect the space to Paisley Park.
-Work is due to be completed by summer 2023.
+This section is due to open later this summer.
+It includes a new shared space known as Springvale Park, with walking and cycling paths and a raised walkway over the wetlands.
+A new path will also connect the space to Paisley Park when it opens.

 Springfield Park to Falls Park

-This section of the greenway is now complete.
-It connects Springfield Road with the Whiterock Community Corridor and Falls Park.
+This section connects Springfield Road with the Whiterock Community Corridor and Falls Park.
 It also includes the £1.2 million redevelopment at Springfield Park including a new bridge across Springfield Dam.

 Bog Meadows Nature Reserve

-This section of the greenway is now complete.
-It saw enhancements to pathways within and connecting to the nature reserve, plus additional planting and lighting.
+This section includes enhancements to pathways within and connecting to the nature reserve, plus additional planting and lighting.
 The route connects to Broadway, where a new, welcoming entrance was added.

 Westlink to city centre